-Jay County Public library offers the Indiana Room for use genealogical research.
+Jay County Public library offers the Indiana Room for use in genealogical research.
 Many print resources are available, including local histories, directories and family history documents.
 Microfilm of census and local newspapers can be viewed and printed (15¢ per copy).

 Two computer stations in the Indiana Room provide tools for research, including Ancestry Library Edition, HeritageQuest and Internet access limited to useful genealogy sites, software for creating documents and publications, and access to pdf files of recent local newspapers and an obituary index.
 This index provides the date in which the deceased person’s obituary appear in the local newspaper The Commercial Review or its predecessors.